 The goals for second term are to live out what we’ve been learning in more active ways – beginning away and then back in Hamilton.
-We hope students can taste the joys of participating in God’s mission in local and daily ways, while developing a clearer sense of what, how, and why they are going to do whatever it is that lies ahead of them after Act Five.
+We hope students can experience God’s mission globally and locally in ways that will give them a clearer sense of what, how, and why they are going to do whatever it is that lies ahead beyond Act Five.